BTurkowyd/personal-gym-tracker/dbt/personal_gym_tracker/MARTS_GUIDE.md

 This guide provides a comprehensive overview of all analytical marts in the Personal Gym Tracker dbt project and the business questions they answer.

 ## Overview

-The project contains 7 analytical marts, each designed to answer specific business questions about workout performance, progression, and training patterns.
+The project contains a comprehensive set of analytical marts, each designed to answer specific business questions about workout performance, progression, training patterns, and training quality.
+The marts below are available in the current dbt project.

-## Existing Marts
+## Marts

 ### 1. workout_summary
 **Purpose**: Comprehensive workout overview with aggregated metrics